twolodzko/se/README.md

   It is a syntactic sugar for writing `?s/src/dst/` instead of `/src/ s/src/dst/`.
 * `!` after the address negates it, e.g. `1!` means all the lines except the first.
   `!` alone means an instruction that never matches.
 * `$` matches after processing all the lines.
-It can be used in a similar way as `end { ... }` block in [awk].
-It can be used for matching the final line.
 The address cannot be negated.
+  It is similar to the `end { ... }` block in [awk]. `$` can be used as if matching the final line, but keep in mind that it technically matches *after* matching all the lines.
 * Addresses can be enclosed with brackets `(addr)`.

 Addresses can be combined: